-PART I GENERAL
+PART I - GENERAL

-- 1.01 RELATED DOCUMENTS - A. Drawings and general provisions of Contract, including General and Supplementary Conditions and other Division-1 Specification Sections, apply to this Section. - 1.02 SUMMARY - A. This Section specifies administrative and procedural requirements governing the Contractor's Applications for Payment. - B. The Contractor's Construction Schedule and Submittal Schedule are included in Section 01300 "SUBMITTALS". - 1.03 SCHEDULE OF VALUES - A. Coordinate preparation of the Schedule of Values with preparation of Contractor's Construction Schedule. - 1.
-Submit the Schedule of Values to the Owner at the earliest feasible date, but in no case later than Preconstruction Meeting. - 2.
+A. Drawings and general provisions of Contract, including General and Supplementary Conditions and other Division-01 Specification Sections, apply to this Section.

+- A. This Section specifies administrative and procedural requirements governing the Contractor's Applications for Payment. - B. The Contractor's Construction Schedule and Submittal Schedule are included in Section 01 33 00 Submittals Procedures.

+1.03 SCHEDULE OF VALUES

+- A. Coordinate preparation of the Schedule of Values with preparation of Contractor's Construction Schedule. - 1.
+The Contractor shall submit a schedule of values of the work including quantities and unit prices totaling the Contract Amount no later than twenty (20) days after receipt of the Notice to Proceed and prior to commencing work on the project. - 2.
 Sub-Schedules: Where the Work is separated into phases that require separately phased payments, provide sub-schedules showing values correlated with each phase of payment. - B. Format and Content: Use the Project Manual Table of Contents as a guide to establish the format for the Schedule of Values. - 1.
 Identification: Include the following project identification on the Schedule of Values: - a.
 Project name and location. - b.
 Name of the Engineer - c.
 Project Number - d.
 Contractor's name and address - e.
 Date of submittal - 2.
 Arrange the Schedule of Values in a tabular form with separate columns to indicate the following for each item listed: - a.
 Generic name - b.
 Related Specification Section - c.
 Change Orders (numbers) that have affected value - d.
 Dollar Value - e.
 Percentage of Contract Sum to the nearest one-hundredth percent, adjusted to total 100 percent - 3.
 Provide a breakdown of the Contract Sum in sufficient detail to facilitate continued evaluation of Applications for Payment and progress reports.
 Break principal subcontract amounts down into several line items: